monishwar-reddy/pharmabalance/README.md

 2.  **Import**: Navigate to "Drug Import" to upload sample data or add drugs manually.
 3.  **Simulate**: Click "Start Simulation" to run the serverless load balancing algorithm.
 4.  **Analyze**: View the "Analysis" dashboard to see how tasks were distributed and scored.
-5.  **Consult**: Use the "Bot" tab to ask AI specific questions about the results.